getgauge/docs.gauge.org/writing-specifications.rst

 Specifications (spec)
 ---------------------

-They are business layer test cases which can also act as your feature documentation.
-They are written in the business language.
-Typically a spec or specification describe a particular feature of the application under test.
+A specification is a business test case which can also act as feature documentation.
+Typically a  specification describe a particular feature of the application under test.

--  They are written in a ``.spec`` file.
+-  These are written in a ``.spec`` file.
 Gauge also supports ``.md`` file format.
 -  The markup for a specification file is based on `markdown syntax <https://daringfireball.net/projects/markdown/syntax>`__.

 Example